 I really enjoyed the course even though the wind was insane that morning and definitely made it even tougher.
 It always seemed to be blowing hardest right in our faces on the longer uphill holes!
 Both nines were pretty different, but flowed together well as a full 18.
 The Creekside nine had some tough, tight holes (more “target” golf on this side), but some great fun downhill holes.
 The short par-4 fifth was a fun one, as it is reachable from the tee by even those of us with average driving distances and has some room for error so you can feel free to bomb away.
 The Ridgeline nine was a little bit more open, but very hilly and tight in some areas.
 Still pays to be accurate out here and it helps to know the course.
 Luckily, I was paired with a member, so he helped me navigate some of the trickier holes.
 We were first off the Creekside #1 tee, so we cruised around in under 4 hours.

 The staff was solid and the course was in great condition for winter.
 The fairways and rough were pretty lush.
 A few patchy spots here and there, but good overall.
-The fairways are nice and fluffy to hit off, but still thin enough you get plenty of roll on your drives, so it was the best of both worlds.
-Tee boxes were in pretty good shape, bunkers were extra fluffy (sand was almost too soft for my taste) and greens were great.
-Greens rolled very fast and there are a lot of tough slopes out here (especially when the wind is howling), but they are still soft enough to be very receptive on approach shots.
+The fairways were nice and fluffy to hit off, but still thin enough you get plenty of roll on your drives, so it was the best of both worlds.
+Tee boxes were in pretty good shape, the bunkers were extra fluffy (sand was almost too soft for my taste) and the greens were great.
+The greens rolled very fast and there are a lot of tough slopes out here (especially when the wind is howling), but they were still soft enough to be very receptive on approach shots.

 I probably wouldn’t pay full rack rate out here, but for $60 on a weekend morning it was a good deal for a fun and challenging course in a nice setting.

-I played down at Riverwalk on the morning of the Superbowl, looking to get an early round end before the game.
-It was very crowded with the pre-Superbowl crowd and they also a collegiate women’s tourney going off in the afternoon.
+I played down at Riverwalk on the morning of the Super Bowl, looking to get an early round end before the game.
+It was very crowded with the pre-game crowd and they also a collegiate women’s tourney going off in the afternoon.
 The staff seemed very disorganized.
-Line out the pro shop door of people waiting to check in, starter area was a mess with one guy trying to coordinate groups going off all three nines.
+There was a line out the pro shop door of people waiting to check in, and the starter area was a mess with one guy trying to coordinate groups going off all three nines.

 I played Escena as the first half of my 36-hole adventure in the desert last Thursday.
-I was in the second group off the tee, so a nice pace of play right around 4 hours.
-After playing so many dormant and patchy courses elsewhere in SoCal in the past few months, it was a pleasure playing out here.
+I was in the second group off the tee, so it was a nice pace of play right around 4 hours.
+After playing so many dormant and patchy courses elsewhere in SoCal the past few months, it was a pleasure playing out here.
 From tee to green, this course was in immaculate shape.
 So green and lush!
-Fairways were smooth and rough nice and fluffy.
+The fairways were smooth and the rough was nice and fluffy.

 All I can say is… what a treat!
 I really enjoyed this course and had a blast playing it for the first time.
 You can tell this course was built for pro events and after playing it, it’s a shame the Bob Hope/Humana doesn’t use this track anymore.
-Giant, beautiful clubhouse with a nice restaurant.
-Great decor and landscaping all around the facility.
+It has a giant, beautiful clubhouse with a nice restaurant.
+It features great decor and landscaping all around the facility.
 Very classy place.
 Due to its location north of the I-10, this course is susceptible to high winds and that is one of the main reasons they moved the tournament.

 The course was in excellent shape, so no complaints there.
 Just plenty of praise all around.
 Also, they had free bottled water stations every few holes, which was a great touch.
 We were able to stay nice and hydrated in the desert without paying all that extra cash for water and/or Gatorade.